kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <img src=at01_edits.png width=600>

-The code will also print out a list of outliers so that you can assess whether you might want to change your azimuth mask.
+The code will also print out a list of outliers (outliers.txt) so that you can assess whether you might want to change your azimuth mask.